 Pet Health Insurance for Kittens

-When we give your kitten its first vaccination we can issue a cover note for 4 weeks free pet insurance provided by Pet Plan under the conditions that the pet is fit and healthy.
+When we give your kitten its first vaccination we can issue a cover note for 4 weeks free pet insurance under the conditions that the pet is fit and healthy.
 Although routine procedures are not covered (such as vaccination and neutering), pet insurance takes the worry out of covering the cost of high quality veterinary care.
 We cannot recommend an insurance company but there are many to choose from, just ensure the right policy is chosen to suit you and your pet.

 Worming Your New Kitten